Creative ideas and favorite locations for your engagement photo session in the Windy City.

 If you really want people to know where you are taking your photos…

 Champagne isn’t just there for sipping, it can be so much fun in pictures…especially if you shake up that bottle!

-If you like my engagement photo portfolio, I’d love to hear from you and answer your questions about working together.
-To get more info, please complete the contact form on this page or email me directly at firstname.lastname@example.org or call at 630.674.8001.
+If you like my Chicago engagement photos, I’d love to hear from you and answer your questions about working together.
+To get more info, please contact me through my contact form or email me directly at firstname.lastname@example.org or call at 630.674.8001.